You searched for:

-Listening to the internal sounds of the body; usually, by using a stethoscope; however, in this case, it is performed without the stethoscope: Tom used direct auscultation to determine if he could detect the heart beats of his unborn child inside his wife’s abdomen.
+The act of listening to the internal sounds of the body, and in this case, it is performed without the stethoscope: Tom used direct auscultation to determine if he could detect the heartbeats of his unborn child inside his wife’s uterus.

 direct measurement of electrolytes (s) (noun)

 , direct measurements of electrolytes (pl)